Home Skip to main content

 IT Projects

-• Web Development – The DOTSC IT students work with Visual Studio 2010 to design and implement programs on the web.
+• Web Development – The DOTSC IT students develop a very wide variety of web applications using a mix of Angular, React, or .NET as the front end, with many also using a C# API as a back end.
 These web projects can be deployed and accessed from anywhere that has Internet connectivity, eliminating the need to install programs on multiple machines.

-• Database Design/Analysis – Learning about this topic helps students better understand how data should be stored and accessed to maximize efficiency and reliability.
-Analyzing the data allows the IT department to create reports that help users better understand the data as a whole without having to understand all of the data.
-Overall, this creates a system that better organizes critical information for the DOTSC.
+• Database Design/Analysis – Many applications used by DOTSC IT utilize a database to store persistent data.
+Students learn how data should be stored and accessed to maximize efficiency, security, and reliability.
+Analyzing the data allows the IT department to create reports that help users better understand the data.
+The primary database tool students use is Microsoft SQL Server.

 • Research – Students are encouraged to research their projects and take time to learn about the challenges that come along with them.
 This helps the student become better equipped for current and future projects.